arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-24-Avito-Demand-Prediction-Part-1.md

 ## The Problem:

 Avito is a russian online advertisement company.
-For people living in Canada, think kijiji but in russian.
+For people living in Canada, think Kijiji but russian.
 People want to sell items or services to others and will therefore post online a description of the item, a picture and a price.
 The task is to predict whether or not an advertisement posted will lead to a deal or not.
 It is important to note that Avito has a more complicated system than 1/0 for a deal, making the target variable a continuous number between
 0 and 1 (leading to a regression task) rather than a binary variable.
 The training data given is 1.5 million ads and we have to predict 500K ads from